 There are free software and tools, like Hubhopper’s Audio Editor, built to make it easy to use.
-All you have to do is upload your audio file, toggle between different features, and you’ll get the hang of it in no time.
+All you have to do is upload your audio file and toggle between different features, and you’ll get the hang of it in no time.
 Once you get good at using the tools, you can try more complex editing.
-For this, you can search tutorial videos that explain editing well in a few minutes.
+For this, you can search for tutorial videos that explain editing well in a few minutes.

 Sometimes, learning about the dynamics of audio and how it can be enhanced can also help.
-Editing audio is way different than editing videos or images.
+Editing audio is very different than editing videos or images.
 Knowing how to make an audio sound better can make your work easier and more fun even.

 Myth 5: Podcasts have a discoverability issue

 This might have been true until a few years back.
 That is because the podcast industry was still finding its footing and the podcast listenership was not much.
 Even though the industry is still in its nascent stage, it is growing at a huge rate.
-As for the listenership, India is now the third-largest consumer of podcasts, with 57.6 million monthly listeners.

 Also, smart platforms like Hubhopper, which provide distribution across multiple streaming avenues from global to local and regional, have made it easier for podcasts to reach these millions of listeners.

-Back in the day, you had to visit a website and download an audio file in mp3 to listen to it on your phone.
+Back in the day, you had to visit a website and download an audio file in MP3 to listen to it on your phone.
 Now you can tune into podcasts, literally, from anywhere.
-With the penetration of the internet and gadgets like smartphones and smart speakers, podcasts have become more accessible.
+With the advent of the internet and gadgets like smartphones and smart speakers, podcasts have become more accessible.
 The increasing automotive streaming in cabs and cars has also led listeners to new podcasts every day.

 Myth 6: Your podcast will fail because there are too many podcasts already

 Healthy competition facilitates the growth of an industry.
 But it's a myth that your podcast will fail simply because of that.
 Competition is often seen in topics that are popular and have been adopted by a lot of creators.
 However, even though there are many podcasts out there, overcrowding is not the issue here.
-Even with many podcasts, half of them rarely publish content consistently and have few episodes only.
+Even with many podcasts, half of them rarely publish content consistently and have few episodes.

 So if you want to choose a popular podcast, you can definitely build a successful podcast by working hard and creating and publishing content consistently.
 And if you want to select a topic that is not popular but has a lot of potential, then you can go for that too.
-The bottom line is, no matter what topic you choose, you’ll have to create unique content to make a statement and stand out among other podcasts.
+The bottom line is, that no matter what topic you choose, you’ll have to create unique content to make a statement and stand out among other podcasts.

 As the podcast industry grows, many people have become a part of this space, and the number of creators will keep increasing.
 Don’t let this intimidate you from starting your podcast.
 In fact, this is the best time to start a podcast show.
 Just know that you’ll have to work hard and maintain consistency to make a successful podcast.